azarbayejani/resident-visor-generator/README.md

 See Printful Mockup Generator API [here](https://www.printful.com/docs/generator).

+You need to have a Printful API key as env variable `PRINTFUL_API_KEY`

 ### Limitations

 The mockup generator API only allows 10 requests every 60 seconds, and locks you out after 60